 Numbness and tingling sensation

 Patient may feel numbness on the hands, feet, legs, limbs and especially on the fingers and toes which are the extremities of the human body.
-The patient may also feel a tingling sensation as if he was slightly electrocuted even even if there is no stimulus causing this.
+The patient may also feel a tingling sensation as if he was slightly electrocuted even though there is no stimulus causing this.

-When the infection has spread because of inadequate treatment and especially when there is none at all, the patient’s brain will be terribly unnatural.
-He may experience memory loss at a decrease extent but later on, depression, psychotic turmoil, and other delusions.
+When the infection has spread because of inadequate treatment and especially when there is none at all, the patient’s brain will be badly affected.
+He may experience memory loss at a lower extent but later on, depression, psychotic turmoil, and other delusions.

-Genitourinary quirk depends on the conditions accompanying it.
+Genitourinary affectation depends on the conditions accompanying it.
 He patient may have bladder problems and even loss of sexual appetite.

-No two victims of Lyme disease have exactly the same symptoms and since the said symptoms also appear on other illnesses, it is a healthy choice to let a doctor check you up.
+No two victims of Lyme disease have exactly the same symptoms and since the said symptoms also appear on other illnesses, it is a healthy decision to let a doctor check you up.